-When you think of the top “wine states” in the country, you may automatically think of the big names like California, New York and Washington.
-But, the state of North Carolina has slowly and steadily been making a name for itself in the wine industry as well.
-With more than 525 vineyards and 185 wineries and five recognized American Viticultural Areas (AVA’s) located its borders, the Tarheel State is becoming a favorite destination for wine lovers from all over the country.
-Whether you prefer a sweet white or a rich, dry red, you’ll find something here for every discerning palette.
+When you think of the top wine destinations in the country, you may automatically think of the big names like California, New York, and Washington.
+But, the state of North Carolina has slowly and steadily been making a name for itself in the wine industry.
+With more than 525 vineyards and 185 wineries, and five recognized American Viticultural Areas (AVA’s) located within its borders, the Tarheel State is becoming a favorite destination for wine lovers from all over the country.
+Whether you prefer a sweet white or a rich, dry red, you’ll find something here for every discerning palate.

 Situated high on a hill overlooking the countryside of the Yadkin Valley, Raffaldini Vineyards is like something straight out of Tuscany.
 The picturesque villa at the end of the vineyard’s long drive is home to the tasting room and shop, as well as a large event space that can be rented out for weddings.
 Outside, you’ll find a large patio with additional seating and a charming path that winds past fish ponds and wildflowers.
 When it comes to the wines, they offer some of the very best French and Italian varietals including Vermentino, Montepulciano and Sangiovese, as well as several lighter, fruitier wines like Rose and Moscato d’Asti.